 Cross-Origin Resource Sharing¶

-- How to enable CORS globally.
+- Enabling CORS globally.

-- How to enable CORS for specific endpoints.
+- Enabling CORS for specific endpoints.

 Enabling CORS globally¶